substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 ```
 And of course, after calling the `mint` function, we call `increment_nonce()` to maintain maximum entropy as described in [Part II](/docs/tutorials/Kitties/Part%201/create-kitties#nonce).

-//TODO : Write relevant Errors

 ### 5. Genesis configuration

 The final step before our pallet is ready to be used is to set the genesis state of our storage items.
 We'll make use of
 FRAME's `[pallet::genesis_config]` to do this.
 Essentially, we're declaring what the Kitties object in storage contains
 in the genesis block.
-Copy the following code to replace ACTION #11:
+Copy the following code to replace ACTION #12:

 ```rust
 // Our pallet's genesis configuration.